CNA-Tech/PKS-Ninja/LabGuides/DeployMoreApps-DA6482/Whack-a-Pod/readme.md

 ###Step 1.5: Deploy an Ingress

 This yaml will deploy and ingress for the application.
-You may need to change the host value in line 23 for your environment.
-For example, if you are using the PKS Ninja vPOD, then you would change host name to whackapod.ing.corp.local.
+You may need to change the host value in line 23 if you are using a different environment than the PKS Ninja vPOD.

 ```
 kubectl apply -f wap-ingress.yaml